Moodle: Create and manage assignments

 - an Instructor of record or Other editing teacher role in a Bryn Mawr Moodle course

-- You want to receive papers or problem sets electronically.
 Moodle is more secure and private than e-mail, is available to all students, collects all files into a single place, and time-stamps submissions.
-You can download all submissions for an Assignment at once for printing and/or electronic annotation.

 - Go to the section where you want to place the activity and click +Add an activity or resource.